 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Edgemont is generally considered to be a blue-collar town.
-38.14% of the Edgemont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Edgemont is a city of service providers, transportation and shipping workers and sales and office workers.
-There are especially a lot of people living in Edgemont who work in office and administrative support (13.51%), law enforcement and fire fighting (9.31%) and management occupations (7.51%).
+Edgemont is a blue-collar town, with 43.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Edgemont is a city of transportation and shipping workers, service providers and sales and office workers.
+There are especially a lot of people living in Edgemont who work in office and administrative support (8.09%), maintenance occupations (7.77%) and food service (6.80%).

 Setting & Lifestyle

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Edgemont has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Edgemont has few renters and college students.
 But the biggest reason it is quieter in Edgemont than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Edgemont may be for you.